 - Household iron to iron your towel beforehand (or use your EasyPress).

 - Flour sack towels (I love these.
-I’ve been using them for years!) bar mops, hand towels or Big Red House double oven mitt.
+I’ve been using them for years!) or Big Red House double oven mitt.

 - Make sure the Premium Fine Point Blade is inserted into your machine.